curriculumbias/Curriculum-Bias/README.md

 - Significant reduction in gender bias (measured using ARaB, NFaiR, and LIWC metrics).
 - Maintenance of ranking effectiveness (MRR comparable or superior to baselines).
-- Generalizability across different language models (e.g., BERT-mini and MiniLM).
+- Generalizability across different language models (e.g., BERT-mini, MiniLM, and ELECTRA).

 ---